pyramidi0n/abnf-match/README.md

 # ABNF Match

-ABNF Match provides a domain specific language to quickly create pattern matchers that mirror the logic described in IETF RFCs.

-Note that this is alpha quality software, and its interface is still being developed.

-The library contains a complete implementation of the operators described in [RFC 5234](https://datatracker.ietf.org/doc/html/rfc5234) (Augmented BNF for Syntax Specifications: ABNF).
-A few macros govern the composition of these operators into the domain specific language.
+A domain specific language for writing parsers of grammars expressed in IETF ABNF.
+It contains a complete implementation of [RFC 5234](https://datatracker.ietf.org/doc/html/rfc5234) (Augmented BNF for Syntax Specifications: ABNF).

-A function defined by the DSL is called a 'rule', and operates on an octet sequence.
-When called, a rule attempts to match the pattern dictated by its internal logic against the sequence.
-Rules may be composed into more complex rules.

-The DSL is powerful enough to declare rules that completely and rigorously match the syntax of entire RFCs.
-Writing syntax validators for things like URIs, HTTP messages, and so forth is easy with this library.

-It's also fairly quick, running in linear time, with no consing (dynamic memory allocation).
-Macros and inlining are employed to negate function call overhead.

-ABNF Match obeys the character encoding defined by the [Trivial US-ASCII](https://git.sr.ht/~pyramidion/trivial-us-ascii) library.
+Instead of writing bespoke, informal, error-prone parsers for various things defined in RFCs (email, uri, etc.) you may use this library to do so easily and rigorously.

+The pattern-matching engine at the heart of this library also runs in linear time and does not cons (i.e. perform dynamic memory allocation), so it's fast.

 ## Table of Contents